 Yardsticks have been established to measure nutrition levels of city and rural groups alike.
 Due to the widespread publicity given this subject in farm magazines and through the general acceptance of these teachings through farm groups, it is doubtful if any segment of our population is more conscious of the importance of good diet than our rural homemakers.
-Articles in the Farmer-Stockman have discussed this subject thoroughly down through the years, all the way from planning and planting of the family garden to the preparation and serving of the food after it has been grown, processed, and preserved.
+Farm magazines have discussed this subject very thoroughly down through the years, all the way from planning and planting of the family garden to the preparation and serving of the food after it has been grown processed, and preserved.

-Beyond this, we have followed the leadership of scientists and doctors in making it known that vegetables and meats of any variety do not necessarily contain adequate food values.
+Beyond this, the farm press has followed the leadership of the scientists and doctors in making it generally known that vegetables and meats of any variety do not necessarily contain adequate food values.
 This is due to the soil and its content.
 It is due to plant nutrients supplied through the fertilizers and soil improving crops grown.
 Animals have a lot of natural sense along this line, and there is some indication that we humans may acquire some of the same knowledge.
-Dr. W. A. Albrecht, Professor of Soils at the University of Missouri, gave a name to this natural ability of livestock to seek out plants which contain minerals and other elements they need in their diets.
-He called it "buffalo sense".
+Dr. W. A. Albrecht, Professor of Soils at the University of Missouri, called this natural ability of livestock to seek out plants which contain minerals and other elements they need in their diets "buffalo sense".

-Recently, a prominent Oklahoma dairyman observed that sometime in the future we will discuss the production of our dairy cows according to a standard of digestive nutrients rather than the total volume of milk produced.
+Recently, a prominent dairyman observed that sometime in the future we would discuss the production of our dairy cows according to a standard of digestive nutrients rather than the total volume of milk produced.
 He pointed out that we have a lot of so-called food production which actually isn't that at all.
 He cited the instance of one dairyman who had a fine cow that produced more than 10 tons of milk in a year.
 However, this milk tested only 2.7% butterfat, which according to dairy standards is not milk at all.
-Perhaps the same kind of standard eventually will be applied to more of our food products.
+Probably the same kind of standard eventually will be applied to more of our food products.